anthonydelgado/joeslist/README.md

 # joeslist
-A craigslist clone writen in NodeJS
+A craigslist clone written in NodeJS